F-Atena-D/Brain-Functional-Connectivity-during-Reading/README.md

 *CentCalc.m* – Computes eigenvector centrality for each subject and time point, averages centrality by brain region, plots the time series, and performs ANOVA on regional centrality values.
 *ConnPercent.m* – Determines which connections increase significantly between early, middle, and late portions of a trial using rank‑sum tests, counts intra‑ and inter‑regional edges, and generates bar plots of the percentages.
 *CrossCov_FreqBand.m* – Calculates cross‑covariance between the normalized density in theta and the densities in alpha, beta, and gamma bands, plotting the results with error bars.
-*DensThreshold.m* – Examines how varying the threshold for binarizing PLV matrices affects graph density; computes correlations of density at each threshold with the 0.7 threshold and visualizes them.
+*DensThreshold.m* – Examines how varying the threshold for binarizing PLV matrices affects graph density.